Adityasonar29/Music_Player_Local/README.md

-└── .env# 🎵 Jarvis Music Player - Complete Media Management System
+🎵 Jarvis Music Player - Complete Media Management System

 A professional, full-featured music player system with YouTube integration, playlist management, and a modern web interface.
 Built with Python, Flask, SQLite, and VLC.